WAXY (AM): As a sports station

 On August 29, 2012, the station began an FM simulcast on 104.3 WMSF as WAXY-FM, after the station was acquired by WAXY's parent company Lincoln Financial Media.
 The Miami Herald reported that the company intended to move the sports format to FM full-time (with 790 breaking away for a new format) after it completed the re-location of its city of license to within the Miami market.
 Until then, WAXY would not be able to carry certain sports properties on FM due to rights conflicts with WEFL.
 On December 8, 2014, Entercom announced its intent to acquire Lincoln Financial Media.
 The transition of The Ticket to FM would not be realized: shortly after the completion of the sale, WAXY-FM broke away from the simulcast in August 2015, and flipped to alternative rock as 104.3 The Shark.

 In November 2017, Entercom merged with CBS Radio, owner of WQAM.
 On August 2, 2019, Entercom announced that WAXY would introduce a new lineup on August 5, assuming WQAM's CBS Sports Radio affiliation and most of its local hosts, and moving ESPN Radio, including The Dan Le Batard Show and the network's overnight and weekend programming, to WQAM (which concurrently rebranded as The Joe).
 Due to the changes, The Dan Le Batard Show discontinued the local-only hour it had historically produced (although it was allowed to air its local hour on WAXY one last time on August 5 as a "farewell").

-On October 26, 2021, most of WAXY's local programming was moved back to WQAM, with WAXY introducing a new weekday lineup primarily featuring sports betting-oriented shows from Audacy's BetQL network, and The Jim Rome Show from CBS Sports Radio at middays.
+On October 26, 2021, most of WAXY's local programming was moved back to WQAM, with WAXY introducing a new weekday lineup primarily featuring sports betting-oriented shows from Audacy's BetQL Network, and The Jim Rome Show from CBS Sports Radio at middays.
 After having been simulcast in full by both stations since August 2020 due to a realignment of ESPN Radio's schedule, Hochman & Crowder's first hour became exclusive to WQAM.

 As a Spanish station

-On September 29, 2022, Audacy announced that it will flip WAXY's longtime Sports format to a Spanish-language conservative talk format on October 3.
-It is set to be branded as "Radio Libre 790" and carry programming from Americano Media.
+On September 29, 2022, Americano Media and Audacy agreed to launch the former's Spanish-language conservative talk format similar to Fox News's opinion programming via WAXY on October 3 through a time brokerage agreement.
+Americano was generally unsuccessful at marketing the format altogether, and Americano ceased its lease at the start of September 2023.
+Audacy has since maintained an automated Spanish oldies format in the meantime, along with using WAXY as an overflow station for English-language sports play-by-play coverage.
+Local talent has been added on November 29, bringing the conservative format back part-time.
+The two hosts heard during the day are Lourdes Ubieta and Jorge Bonilla, previously heard on the station via Americano Media prior to the recent changes.